MFA & MA Program News

 MFA student Susan Sugai's poem "Golden Shovel Elegy" was published in Cherry Moon: Emerging Voices from the Asian Diaspora.
 The poem is based on "The Blue Fish" by Frank Soos, Professor Emeritus of English.… New MFA/MA graduate KJ Janeshek had three poems appear in the "Body Language" issue of Nimrod International Journal of Prose and Poetry.… Assistant Professor Joseph Holt had a flash essay titled "People in Cars Outside the Coin Laundry" and an accompanying interview appear with Water~Stone Review.… First-year MFA/MA student Zeke Shomler received an honorable mention for his poem "Necessities" in the adult division of Alaska's 28th Statewide Poetry Contest.
 Also, Zeke's poem "As Long as We Have Windows" appeared in the Summer Solstice issue of Canary.

 Ashley Cowger (MFA, '09) published the story collection On The Plus Side through Galileo Press.
 Cowger, who teaches at Penn State Harrisburg, is also author of the story collection Peter Never Came, winner of the Autumn House Press Fiction Prize.… H Warren (MFA, '15) published their debut poetry collection, Binded, with Boreal Books.
 The collection is described as "an anthem of Queer resilience and a reminder of the healing powers of community care." .… This Impossible Brightness, the debut novel from Jessica Bryant Klagmann (MFA, '10) will be released by Lake Union Publishing in early 2024.… Zack Medlin (MFA/MA '13) received his PhD in Literature and Creative Writing from the University of Utah.
 He is now a Visiting Assistant Professor at Fort Lewis College in Durango, CO.… Summer Dorr (MA, '18) has taken a position as Assistant Professor of English and Humanities at Alfred State College in Alfred, NY.
 She had previously been teaching at North Country Community College in Saranac Lake, NY.… Jaclyn Bergamino (MFA, '16), writing under the pen name Jaclyn Wilmoth, is celebrating the release of her debut novel, The Snow Witch, a work of fantasy and magical realism set in the boreal wilderness.… Several alumni will be attending PhD programs in the fall: Danny Dyer (MA, '14; MFA, '16) will study comparative literature at the University of California–Davis; Claire-Elise Baalke (MA, '20) will study medieval literature at the University of New Mexico; and Tara Knight (MA, '16) will study composition and rhetoric at the University of Wisconsin-Milwaukee.… Caitlin Scarano (MFA, '14) was named winner of a 2023 Pacific Northwest Book Award.
 Of her collection The Necessity of Wildfire: Poems, the awards committee wrote: "These poems burn slowly but searing, as readers are lulled into a sense of comfort in the exploration of the minutiae of everyday life only to be suddenly startled into a higher clarity." … Split/Lip Press announced that it will publish Holy American Burnout, the debut essay collection from Sean Enfield (MFA, '21), in December 2023.
 Enfield's nonfiction "attempts to find connection through music and words as reclamation of labor, as community care, and as resistance to the many forces of white supremacy working against marginalized bodies," states Split/Lip Press.… Heather Aruffo (MFA, '19) was awarded the Oran Robert Perry Burke Prize in Nonfiction from The Southern Review for her essay “At the Women’s Only Handgun Class in Fairbanks, Alaska.”
-Aruffo also has work is forthcoming in Alaska Quarterly Review.
+Aruffo also has work is forthcoming in Alaska Quarterly Review...
+Brianna Frentzko, MFA/MA 2019, has entered the doctoral program in English at the University of York, York, England.

 Student & Faculty News